nnethercote/nnethercote.github.io/_posts/2022-07-20-how-to-speed-up-the-rust-compiler-in-july-2022.md

 [@lqd](https://github.com/lqd) enabled PGO for the Rust compiler on Windows, with help from [@Kobzol](https://github.com/Kobzol) and others.
-PGO is fragile and tricky to get working on large programs, and it took much trial and error to it configured correctly.
+PGO is fragile and tricky to get working on large programs, and it took much trial and error to configure correctly.
 But the effort was worth it, with 10-20% wins across most invocations in the benchmark suite, with an average of 12.5%!
 Amazing.

 We'd love to get PGO working on Mac as well.
 Unfortunately, this is challenging from a CI configuration and maintenance point of view.
 See the [discussion on